keeganpaleshi/RMTest/README.md

     "b1_prior": [0.0, 1.0],
     "mu_sigma": 0.05,
     "amp_prior_scale": 1.0,
+    "use_emg": {"Po210": true},
+    "tau_Po210_prior_mean": 0.005,
+    "tau_Po210_prior_sigma": 0.002,
     "unbinned_likelihood": false
 }
 ```

+The fitter enforces a minimum positive tail constant of ``1e-6`` to keep
+the EMG model numerically stable.
+Bounds derived from the priors are
+expanded automatically so that ``tau`` can float over a physically
+reasonable range rather than being forced to the prior mean when the fit
+prefers a longer tail.

 `dump_time_series_json` under `plotting` saves a `*_ts.json` file
 containing the binned time-series data when set to `true`.